celeduc/trufflesuite.com/public/docs/getting_started/solidity-tests.md

 ### before / after hooks

 You are provided many test hooks, shown in the example below.
-These hooks are `beforeAll`, `beforeEach`, `afterAll` and `afterEach`, which are the same hooks provided by Mocha in your Javascript tests.
+These hooks are `before`, `beforeEach`, `after` and `afterEach`, which are the same hooks provided by Mocha in your Javascript tests.
 You can use these hooks to perform setup and teardown actions before and after each test, or before and after each suite is run.
 Like test functions, each hook is executed as a single transaction.
 Note that some complex tests will need to perform a significant amount of setup that might overflow the gas limit of a single transaction; you can get around this limitation by creating many hooks with different suffixes, like in the example below:

 ```solidity
 import "truffle/Assert.sol";